-I also recall that I strongly supported the social chapter in order to try to bring social justice across Europe, and I just remind the right hon.
+I also recall that I strongly supported the social chapter to try to bring social justice across Europe, and I just remind the right hon.
 Gentleman of his historic achievement of bringing in universal credit and all the damage that has done to so many people in this country.

 The only economic evidence we can go on is the economic assessment carried out under the previous Prime Minister, and that was clear.

 Does my right hon.
 Friend agree that we should not vote for anything that could make our country poorer, and this Brexit deal would do exactly that?
 Does he also agree that the previous referendum should have been regarded as illegal due to the overspend by the Prime Minister?
 The only way forward is a people’s vote.

 People voted in different ways in the referendum in 2016—that is obvious—but nobody voted to lose their jobs, or to find that their regulations and living conditions had been damaged.
 The function of Parliament is to hold the Government to account and scrutinise this agreement.
 A bare bones free trade agreement, which is what the Prime Minister is promising, would dramatically hit our country’s GDP, and would disproportionately hit the poorest regions and make everybody in this country worse off.
 It would also lock in the existing privatisation of our national health service, and nothing in this Bill protects our health service or public services from future trade deals.